José Tarruella: Writing career

 Fond of reading, he enjoyed the modernist movement of his time.

 Tarruella was also an author, writing at least three books about medicine, Sobre la urobilinuria (1897), Higiene de l'alimentació (1918), and Semiologia de les ptosis digestives (1928).
 Years later, he collaborated in the writing of the "Corachan" Medical Dictionary, published in 1936 shortly before the outbreak of the Spanish Civil War.
 His work was prolific with nine monographs and more than a hundred articles and communications.
 After the war, he returned to Barcelona and continued to write in his retirement years.
 The last one, in Spanish in 1943: Renal ileus, is about intestinal occlusions due to nephritic colic.

 Others

-Elegant and well-dressed, Tarruella regularly attended different social events.
-Lover of art and, particularly, of painting of which he is becoming a great expert.
+Tarruella regularly attended different social events.
+Art and painting.
 He was even a member of the Amigos de la Instrucción society, the Royal Artistic Circle of Barcelona, the Liceu Circle, and the Ateneo Barcelonés.

 In 1910, Tarruella was a candidate for the Republican Nationalist Federal Union in the general elections for Barcelona but he did not get the seat despite having 23,293 votes against the 16,292 votes of Francesc Cambó.